 The Titans, who have shot better than 84 percent from the charity stripe four times this season, matched their fewest turnovers in a game since at least the 1990-91 campaign.
-UW-Oshkosh went into Monday ranked ninth in the country with 11.8 turnovers per game on the year.
+UW-Oshkosh went into the contest ranked ninth in the country with 11.8 turnovers per game on the year.

 Madison Hill paced the Scots with 16 points and seven rebounds.

 Alma College claimed its lone lead of the game at 11-9 following a Hill layup at the 3:10 mark of the opening quarter, but UW-Oshkosh responded with 14 straight points during a stretch of nearly four minutes spanning the first two periods.
 Emily Miller made a pair of free throws to tie the score at 11 before the Titans reclaimed the lead to stay at 13-11 on a Porath layup with 1:49 left in the first quarter.
 The UW-Oshkosh run continued with jumpers from Porath and Rueth, a Kaiser three-point play and a Rueth 3-pointer for a 23-11 Titan advantage until Emily Long ended the Scots' scoreless drought with a 3-pointer less than a minute into the second quarter.